cms-sw/cmssw/Configuration/Geometry/README.md

 * M1: 2021 baseline with additional chambers in GE21 and iRPC31/41
 * M2: 2023 GE21 shifted in position
 * M3: 2024 with additional chambers in GE21 and iRPC31
+* M4: 2025 with additional chambers in GE21 and iRPC

 PPS:
 * P7: 2021 baseline (after removing overlaps and using common materials whenever possible)